Top Real Estate Markets

 London

-London has a few reasons it’s on this list.
+London has a few reasons why it’s on this list.
 Two hours west of the GTA, two hours east of Windsor-Detroit, and 45 minutes from two Great Lakes, London is the hub of southwestern Ontario, with major companies, hospitals, and higher education based in the city.
 Across Western University and Fanshawe College, London’s population grows by 50,000 students every September through April, with many of these students choosing London as their new home upon graduation.
 This is a big reason as to why the London rental market has historically been one with very low vacancy rates, with a recent Statistics Canada report showing 86% of all apartments in London being owned by investors.
 This is significantly higher than what the report found for nearby markets of Kitchener-Waterloo (61.5% investor-owned) and Toronto (36.2%).
 London is a large and fast-growing market, the 11th largest in Canada, with its population up 10% since the 2016 census.
 This population increase is close to double Ontario provincial growth of 5.8% during the same time period.
-As affordability across the GTA becomes more and more out-of-reach for first-time buyers, London will continue to see increased demand.
+As affordability across the GTA becomes more and more out-of-reach for first-time buyers, London should continue to see increased demand.

 For more information on the Greater London Area, comprising London and surrounding Middlesex County, St. Thomas and Elgin County, Strathroy-Caradoc, Woodstock-Ingersoll, and Tillsonburg and Norfolk County, check out the latest London Market Report here.